-Anna Ashby and Chris Swain will be teaching ‘restorative yoga 2: going deeper – an intensive training for teachers’ in Camden from 24 – 26 July 2019.
-Ahead of this specialist teacher training, Anna shares details about the evolution, purpose and benefits of restorative yoga.
-Details about the teacher training and how to book are also shared below.
+Anna Ashby and Chris Swain will be teaching a restorative yoga intensive for teachers in Camden, starting 14th February 2020, plus their advanced restorative training starting 19th April.
+Ahead of these specialist teacher training, Anna shares details about the evolution, purpose and benefits of restorative yoga.

 Restorative yoga evolved from the seminal work of B.K.S.
 Iyengar who used different props and techniques to work with people who suffered from illness or chronic conditions that prevented a more active approach to āsana practice.

 While originally the approach was therapeutic, everyone regardless of yoga style or level can practise restorative yoga and experience its benefits.
 Combined with an active practice, restorative āsana provides an important balance that supports conscious relaxation, healing and rejuvenation, as well as promoting evenness of mind – one of the main goals of yoga practice.

 Distinctive from other introspective practices, restorative yoga postures are usually supine and supported by props such as bolsters, blankets and blocks.
 The intent of the practice is to bring about a relaxation response – most of the work in restorative yoga centres around this – slowing down the nervous system to shift out of the ‘fright, flight or fight’ response.

 Breath work is a main focus in a class and is key in bringing about this shift of the nervous system.
 Poses are characterised by longer supported holdings which help to release muscular tension – when the body is supported there is a natural softening and comforting feeling of being held.
 The pace is slow and quiet.
 If possible the class is held in low light and the feel of the class is one of nurturing and care.
 In a typical hour class you may practice four to five poses at the most.